eu90h/stockfighter-racket/README.md

 Additionally, the files `fills`, `orders`, and `quotes` contain various useful functions for manipulating common data types in Stockfighter.

-Finally, `feed.rkt` contains a very simple `json-feed%` object for connecting to websockets.
-They take a websocket url and a callback which is triggered everytime a message is received.
+Finally, `feed.rkt` contains procedures for handling stockfighter websocket data feeds.

 For more info see the source!